wailimku/scChIC-seq/README.md

 A. Download files
 --------------------------------------

-1. Get the files from github and change directory to CRK
+1. Download the files from github and change the directory to CRK

 <pre>
 [wlku@matrix] git clone https://github.com/wailimku/CRK.git